autocompletejs/autocomplete.js/FEATURE.md

 ##Features added in this version

 * limit param on JSON response (if the limit is negative and if sort DESC)
+* custom pre, post, open method

 ##Future Feature

 * implement the top and bottom key to naviguate into result
-* custom pre and post send

 ##Evolution for the next version (v2)